openmsi/openmsipython/README.md

 There are several tests for the codebase already written (and more will be added over time).
 The repo also has a continuous integration workflow set up on CircleCI, and the checks in that workflow must pass successfully on any branch being merged into main.

 ### Running tests interactively
 If you're editing the code, you can make sure it doesn't break anything currently being tested by running `python test/run_all_tests.py` from just inside the directory of the repo.
 If you'd like to add more tests, you can include any classes that extend `unittest.TestCase` in the `test/unittests` subdirectory.
-If you name their files anything that starts with `test` the `run_all_tests.py` script will run them automatically. `run_all_tests.py` needs `pyflakes` installed, which you can get right from this repo by running `pip install . [test]` (with or without the `--editable` or `-e` flag(s)).
+If you name their files anything that starts with `test` the `run_all_tests.py` script will run them automatically.
+If any new test methods interact with the Kafka cluster, you should end their names with "`kafka`" so that `run_all_tests.py` can exclude them if requested.
+Running the tests also requires that `pyflakes` be installed, which you can get right from this repo by running `pip install . [test]` (with or without the `--editable` or `-e` flag(s)).

 There are also a few options you can add to `run_all_tests.py` if you only want to run some subset of the available tests:
 1. Add the "`--no_pyflakes`" flag to skip the pyflakes test
 1. Add the "`--no_unittests`" flag to skip the unittests entirely, OR
-1. Add the "`--no_kafka`" flag to skip running tests that need to communicate with the Kafka cluster (this just makes the `unittest discover` pattern `test*parallel.py` instead of `test*.py`, so you have to name the files with "Non-Kafka" tests something that starts with "`test`" and ends in "`parallel.py`".)
+1. Add the "`--no_kafka`" flag to skip running tests that need to communicate with the Kafka cluster.
+Adding this flag automatically skips any test methods whose names end with "`kafka`"; you will see that they were skipped at the end of the output.
 1. Add the "`--no_repo`" flag to skip the test of whether the Git repo is still clean after running all tests
+1. Add the "`--failfast`" flag to stop executing the script early if any individual test(s) fail.
+Normally all tests are run regardless of how many fail, but including this flag will stop the run as soon as any test fails.

 ### Continuous Integration with CircleCI

 Continuous integration for the repo is set up using CircleCI.
 On the website you can manually run tests on any branch you'd like, and the tests will also automatically be run when pull requests are submitted.
-The names of the files in `test/unittests` are important for these CircleCI tests to run: anything that doesn't interact with the Kafka cluster should go in a file called `test*parallel.py` so that it can be run in parallel to speed things up, and anything that DOES interact with the Kafka cluster should be called `test*_with_kafka.py` so that the `unittest discover` command that's run can find it at that step.
 The configuration for CircleCI is in the [`.circleci/config.yml`](./.circleci/config.yml) file.
-Running tests successfully on CircleCI requires that the Project on the CircleCI has environment variables for the test cluster username and password registered within it.
+Running tests successfully on CircleCI requires that the Project on CircleCI has environment variables for the test cluster username and password registered within it.

 ### Rebuilding static test data
 Some of the tests rely on static example data in `test/data`.
 If you need to regenerate these data under some new conditions (i.e., because you've changed default options someplace), you can run `python test/rebuild_test_reference_data.py` and follow the prompts it gives you to replace the necessary files.
 You can also add to that script if you write any new tests that rely on example data.
 Static test data should be committed to the repo like any other file, and they'll be picked up both interactively and on CircleCI.